PanierAvide/OpenStreetMineCraftWeb/README.txt

 * OpenStreetMineCraft Web: the web interface for the previous tool, the piece of software you're installing

 The web interface allows users to create maps, see last created maps, and know a little more about the project.
+For a demo instance, you can go here: https://osmc.pavie.info/

 == Libraries ==
 The web interface uses these libraries :